 As a final background matter, our WG has reached a preliminary decision that an IGO may have the requisite trademark rights to satisfy the standing requirements for filing a UDRP or URS complaint if it has opted for the protections afforded by Article 6ter of the Paris Convention.
 It is our understanding that the Paris Convention affords “trademark-like” registration rights to IGOs to the extent such registration is recognized by Convention signatories.

 The WG is concerned that a potential policy recommendation that ICANN remove the existing rules pertaining to litigation and “Mutual Jurisdiction” could preempt the right to judicial access of a respondent who wishes to resort to formal court proceedings instead of the informal, streamlined and non-evidentiary nature of the URDP or URS.
 The UDRP and URS were intended as a speedy alternative to traditional litigation and were drafted as a result of a consensus-driven process, which sought to balance the rights of the respective parties.
-The WG believes that neither the UDRP nor the URS should be seen as a platform for altering pre-existing rights or conflicting with existing or developing principals of law..
+The WG believes that neither the UDRP nor the URS should be seen as a platform for altering pre-existing rights or conflicting with existing or developing principals of law.

 We would therefore greatly welcome your expertise and advice on this matter, which would assist us in fully understanding the state of public international law in regards to jurisdictional immunity for IGOs.